 Ryan: Absolutely!
-I think exponential price/performance curves are the most incredible and also predictable forces driving business today.
+I think exponential price/performance curves are the most incredible and predictable forces driving business today.
 Ray Kurzweil was an early author on this idea and I’ve been an admirer of his work for over 20 years.
 I’m also a big believer in making innovative technology practical for the customer to use.
 It can’t just be a distant idea in the lab.
 It has to be at the intersection where tech becomes feasible to scale and roll out.
-We’re also on the cutting edge of business models to make it easier for our customers to do business with us.
-If they want to buy their systems as-a-service with no money upfront they can, just like Salesforce did to software.
+We’re also on the cutting edge of business models to make it easier for customers to do business with us.
+If they want to buy their systems as-a-service with no money upfront they can, just like Salesforce did with software.

 ProspectSV: Anything else about SMC that you’d like to add?

 Ryan: Sure.
 I’ll add that we received a handful of awards including the Wells Fargo IN2 award (which incubates early-stage clean tech companies), the GSA Green Proving Ground award, a CEC EPIC Award, and the NSF (National Science Foundation) Phase 1 award for small businesses.